 Full disclosure – I’ve never been a coffee drinker.
 In fact, I think I have had one in my whole entire life.
 I didn’t like it, my heart started racing and I thought I was going to faint.
 I didn’t, but I never had another coffee.
 I didn’t see the point.
 Plus, caffeine (and stress) stimulates adrenalin production which in turn stimulates cortisol production (a fat storing hormone)

-Obviously there are other factors to consider in regards to sleep – sleep hygiene, what’s on your mind, stress, exercise, but from a nutrition viewpoint there are three main things I would look at first before racing off to the doctor for a sleeping pill prescription.
+Obviously there are other factors to consider in regards to sleep – sleep hygiene, what’s on your mind, stress, exercise.
+But from a nutrition viewpoint there are three main things I would look at first before racing off to the doctor for a sleeping pill prescription.

 - Coffee consumption – how much do you consume each day and what time is your last coffee.
 Caffeine accumulates in your system so the more you drink the longer it stays there.
 It blocks adenosine, which is required to help you sleep, so the effect that caffeine has is it delays sleep onset, reduces sleep efficiency and increases arousal rate, and reduces slow wave sleep (important for memory consolidation).
 If you MUST have coffee then reduce to no more than 300mg daily and definitely don’t have it in the afternoon evening.
 As much as you may think that you can sleep when you drink coffee in the evening it won’t be a quality sleep.
-That is backed by science.
+That is backed by science. link

 - Alcohol consumption – just when you thought this was just about coffee – alcohol is not much better.
-You won’t get into the deeper stages of sleep required for so many restorative processes, even if you sleep right through, and even just 1 standard drink for a 70kg adult has the following effects – increased wakefulness, increased arousal, REM rebound (increased dream or nightmare recall), sympathetic nervous system arousal (tachycardia and sweating), gastric irritation, headache, and of course increased urine production.
+You won’t get into the deeper stages of sleep required for so many restorative processes, even if you sleep right through.
+Even just 1 standard drink for a 70kg adult has the following effects – increased wakefulness, increased arousal, REM rebound (increased dream or nightmare recall), sympathetic nervous system arousal (tachycardia and sweating), gastric irritation, headache, and of course increased urine production.
 All non-conducive to a good nights sleep.

 - Consumption of Junk – “foods” that don’t serve you.
 When we consume a lot of unhealthy fats, excess sugar, white flour, excess salt, preservatives, food coloring how on earth can we expect our bodies to function optimally??
 Sleep is a necessary function of the human body and we need to give it vitamins, minerals, fibre, quality carbohydrates, healthy fats, proteins, amino acids, phytonutrients, and antioxidants so that it can do everything it needs to do.